-Writing a thoughtful follow up expressing your enthusiasm about the job, thanking the reader for their time and including anecdotes from your conversation shows strong soft skills.
+Writing a thoughtful follow-up expressing your enthusiasm about the job, thanking the reader for their time and including anecdotes from your conversation shows strong soft skills.
 Because soft skills are more difficult to teach in the workplace, candidates that show respect, communication and active listening skills will be highly sought-after by employers.
 It will also make you a more memorable candidate as you will have had more communicative touch-points than those who did not send a follow-up.

 How to write a follow-up email

 In your interview follow-up email, start by thanking your interviewer for their time.
 Be sure to highlight the ways your talents align with the role.
-Refer to your notes from the interview and the job description to choose words or points from your conversation that will resonate with the reader.
+Refer back to your notes from the interview and the job description to choose words or takeaways from your conversation that will resonate with the reader.
 Communicate your enthusiasm for the job by restating your interest in the position and your conviction that you are the right fit for the position.

 1. Start by choosing the right subject line

-The best subject lines in your followup email are clear, concise and convey appreciation for your interviewer’s time.
+The best subject lines in your follow-up email are clear, concise and convey appreciation for your interviewer’s time.

 Here are the best interview follow-up email example subject lines: